 • A valid passport (valid 6-months into the future)

-• Your current I-20 (for F-1s) and DS-2019 (for J-1s), which has a valid travel signature (valid six months into the future from the date it is signed) in the appropriate section that will be no older than 6 months at time of re-entry
+• Your current I-20 (for F-1s) and DS-2019 (for J-1s), which has a valid travel signature from ISSS in the appropriate section that will be no older than 6 months at time of re-entry to the United States.

 • A valid F-1 or J-1 visa*